lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

 All information should be stored on the database server `nuros.unl.edu`.
-Please write a MySQL initialization script to set up the database, such as creating tables and inserting predefined user and post data as specified below, before Jstgram starts.
+Please write a MySQL initialization script to set up the database before Jstgram starts.
+The MySQL initialization script creates the tables and inserts the predefined user and post data as specified below.

 ### 2.2 Users

 To simplify the project, your application does not need to support adding or deleting users.
-Instead, we will use the MySQL initialization script to add a predefined group of users into the database.
+Instead, we will use the MySQL initialization script to add a predefined group of users to the database.

 A user can log into Jstgram using their unique username and password.

 Your MySQL initialization script should add the following information to the database before Jstgram starts.
-*  Four users with usernames: Alice, Bob, Crystal, and David, and their respective passwords: Alice123, Bob123, Crystal123, David123.
+*  Four users with usernames: Alice, Bob, Crystal, and David, and their respective passwords: Alice123, Bob123, Crystal123, and David123.

 ### 2.3 Posts

 To simplify the project, your application only needs to support the text posts.
 That is, users can publish text posts only (no text art posts as in Project 1).

 Your MySQL initialization script should add the following information to the database before Jstgram starts.
-  * Alice posted "Project deadline extended?" at 19:00:00 on October 12, 2023.
+  * Alice posted "When's the project due?" at 19:00:00 on November 20, 2024
-  * Bob posted "Yep" at 19:01:00 on October 12, 2023.
+  * Bob posted "After Thanksgiving" at 19:01:00 on November 20, 2024
-  * David posted "Fall break" at 09:00:00 on October 16, 2023
+  * David posted "Yup, after Thanksgiving" at 09:00:00 on November 21, 2024
-  * Alice posted "Lab due tonight?" at 23:30:00 on October 27, 2023
+  * Alice posted "Lab this week?" at 10:30:00 on November 25, 2024
-  * Crystal posted "No, it's due next week" at 23:35:00 on October 27, 2023
+  * Crystal posted "Nope" at 10:35:00 on November 25, 2024

 ### 2.4 Post Visibility

-Users can control the visibility of their posts.
-Posts are always visible to the poster and can be made visible to selected users.
-Specifically, each user maintains a visibility list and the user's posts are visible to the users in the visibility list.
+A user can manage who sees the user's posts by setting a visibility list.
+A post is visible to those included in this list, as well as to the user who made the post.

-Your MySQL initialization script should add the following information to the database before Jstgram starts.
+Your MySQL initialization script should add the following visibility lists to the database before Jstgram starts.
-  * Alice's posts are visible to Bob and Crystal
+  * The visibility list of Alice contains Bob and Crystal.
+That is, Alice's posts are visible to Bob, Crystal, and Alice.
-  * Bob's posts are visible to Alice and Crystal
+  * The visibility list of Bob contains Alice and Crystal.
-  * Crystal's posts are visible to Alice
+  * The visibility list of Crystal contains Alice.
-  * David's posts are not visible to other users.
+  * The visibility list of David is empty.
+That is, David's posts are visible to only David.

-Note: The visibility list of a user, say Crystal, controls which other users can see Crystal's posts.
-In our example, only Alice can see Crystal's posts, in addition to Crystal herself.

 ## 3. Jstgram Windows